 For many students, math in school causes a great deal of stress and worry, and for good reason.
-The subject matter doesn’t always come naturally and the tests can be scary and daunting to prepare for.
+The subject matter doesn’t always come naturally, and the tests can be scary and daunting to prepare for.
 With the following study tips geared towards math, I hope to alleviate some of that stress and help you feel more confident the next time you sit down to take a math test.

 Practice, practice, practice.
 As my math teacher loved to remind me, “Practice makes better.”
 In the week before the test, try and do at least a few extra problems every night.
 If you aren’t sure where to find additional problems to work through, simply ask your teacher.
-Not only will they direct you to extra problems, but chances are that the types of extra problems they suggest is indicative of what will be on the test.
+Not only will they direct you to extra problems, but chances are that the types of extra problems they suggest are indicative of what will be on the test.
 Also, the majority of math textbooks have extra problems at the end of each section or chapter.

 Practice like you play.
 Frequently, math teachers will hand out a practice test a few days in advance of the real one as a sort of study guide.
 I suggest saving this practice tests for two nights before the test.
 Hopefully by this point you have already reviewed most of the material and so you should be able to take the practice test as though it were the real thing.
 This way you can see fairly accurately which problems you really need help on, which ones just require some repetition, and which ones you have mastered.
 Taking the practice test two nights in advance allows you plenty of time to get help from the teacher on any lingering issues.